drdk/dr-svg-sprites/README.md

 }
 ```

-Per default the following plugins are disabled: `moveGroupAttrsToElems`,  `collapseGroups`,  `removeUselessStrokeAndFill`.
+Per default the following plugins are disabled: `moveGroupAttrsToElems`,  `collapseGroups` and `removeUselessStrokeAndFill`.

 #### options.svgAttributes
 Type: `Object`